-- B. The keeping of any one (1) large animal or three (3) of any medium animals (other than domestic cats or dogs) as defined in Subsection A above or the keeping of a flock of more than ten (10) in the aggregate of any fowl, or ten (10) in the aggregate of any other small animal (other than domestic cats or dogs) as defined in Subsection A above, whose mature weight is less than 30 pounds, shall require a parcel of land containing no less than 40,000 square feet of contiguous area. - Except as provided in Subsection C, for each one (1) additional large animal OR three (3) additional medium animals, OR for each additional flock of fowl or group of ten (10) small animals, the parcel must contain an additional 20,000 square feet of contiguous area.
-Limits do not apply to un-weaned animals less than six months in age. - C. A flock of six (6) or fewer fowl or a group of any six (6) or fewer small animals, as defined in Subsection A above, may be kept on lots having less than 40,000 square feet of contiguous area (except that no roosters shall be permitted). - D. There is no limit on the number of animals that may be kept on farms having ten (10) acres or more, provided all other applicable provisions of these Regulations are met.
-For properties containing less than ten (10) acres, animal densities beyond those set forth in Subsection A above may be permitted if the additional animals will be housed solely indoors.
+A. The keeping of any one animal (other than domestic cats or dogs) whose mature weight is normally 30 pounds or more ("large animals"), including but not limited to a horse, pony, donkey, cow, bison, sheep, llama, alpaca, goat, or pig; or the keeping of a flock of more than ten in the aggregate of any fowl, or ten in the aggregate of any animal (other than domestic cats or dogs) whose mature weight is less than 30 pounds ("small animals"), shall require a parcel of land containing no less than 40,000 square feet of

+- contiguous area.
+Except as provided in subsection C, for each additional large animal or for each additional flock of fowl or group of ten small animals, the parcel must contain an additional 20,000 square feet of contiguous area.
+Limits do not apply to unweaned animals less than six months in age. - B. A flock of six or fewer fowl, or a group of any six or fewer small animals, as defined in subsection A, may be kept on lots having less than 40,000 square feet of contiguous area (except that no roosters shall be permitted). - C. There is no limit on the number of animals that may be kept on farms having ten acres or more, provided all other applicable provisions of these Regulations are met.
+For properties containing less than ten acres, animal densities beyond those set forth in subsection A may be permitted if the additional animals will be housed solely indoors.

-E. Animal Waste-Storage and Disposal Best Management Practices
+D. Animal Waste-Storage and Disposal Best Management Practices

-- The keeping of animals and fowl and all plans for the storage and disposal of their associated wastes, shall conform to all applicable local, state and federal health, air and water pollution regulations (Note: these may be available through the U.S. Department of Agriculture, Natural Resources Conservation Service, or the UCONN Cooperative Extension Service). - 2.
+- 1. The keeping of animals and fowl and all plans for the storage and disposal of their associated wastes, shall conform to all applicable local, state and federal health, air and water pollution regulations (Note: these may be available through the U.S. Department of Agriculture, Natural Resources Conservation Service, or the UCONN Cooperative Extension Service). - 2.
 The living quarters of livestock, poultry, and similar animals, and the handling and disposal of solid and liquid wastes must not create a public health hazard or nuisance, or have an adverse effect on the environmental quality of the surrounding area and the community in general. - 3.
 All animals shall be suitably and adequately confined or controlled at all times. - 4.
-Animal-keeping areas shall not be permitted directly over land containing an on-site sewage disposal system. - 5.
+Animal-keeping areas shall not be permitted directly over land containing an onsite sewage disposal system. - 5.
 Proper drainage shall be provided to avoid collection of water.
 Water shall be diverted from animal keeping areas; however, such water shall not be allowed to pollute surface or subsurface water supplies. - 6.
-Enforcement. § 1001.4.D applies to the keeping of all animals permitted in §1001.4.
+Enforcement. § 1001.4.D applies to the keeping of all animals permitted in § 1001.4.
 The ZEO shall have the power to determine Best Management Practices after consulting with appropriate State and/or Local Agencies.